maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

 - An LSTM was used as the NN for this algorithm to learn the states of a POMDP
 - Supervised Learning (LSTM) and Reinforcement Learning (DQN) Hybrid
-- The current observation is fed into the LSTM which outputs the predicted next observation and predicted reward, and uses the DQN to output the Q-val for the state-action pair
+- The current observation is fed into the LSTM which outputs the predicted next observation and predicted reward, and uses the DQN to output the Q-value for the state-action pair
 - The predicted next observation and predicted reward signals are compared with the actual next observation and reward and through this supervised step the differences are compared and the LSTM params are shifted
 - And the DQN predicted Q-value is compared with the bellman eq per normal and trained per a normal DQN RL step